-In no case will PTS encourage applicants who are currently enrolled in an undergraduate degree program to suspend those studies in order to begin graduate studies at the Seminary.
-PTS encourages all applicants to complete their undergraduate degree before enrolling at PTS.
+PTS does not encourage applicants who are currently enrolled in an undergraduate degree program to suspend those studies in order to begin graduate studies at the Seminary.
+PTS encourages all applicants to complete their undergraduate degree or its equivalent educational program before enrolling at PTS.